javascript-studio/schema/README.md

   the writer with `JSON.stringify` or `schema.verify(writer)` it will throw if non-optional values are missing.
 - `data = schema.verify(writer)`: Checks if any properties are missing in the given writer and returns the unwrapped data.
+Throws if the given object is not a schema writer.
+- `data = schema.raw(reader_or_writer)`: returns the unwrapped data without
+  checking if any properties are missing in the given writer.
+Throws if the given object is not a schema reader or writer.

 ## License